awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How is the data from my streamed application encrypted to the client?**

 The streamed video and user inputs are sent over HTTPS and are SSL-encrypted between the Amazon AppStream 2.0 instance executing your applications, and your end users.
+To learn more about the specifics of the protocol being used, please visit our home page for [NICE DCV](https://aws.amazon.com/hpc/dcv/).

 **Q: Is AWS VAM HIPAA eligible?**